Empirica

 Six weeks of shadow-trading.
 Then a 5-year out-of-sample backtest.

 Phase A proves the algorithm reproduces a known benchmark.
 Phase B tests whether the same weights generalise across time and market regimes.
-Two things happen in parallel: a 6-week shadow-trading window on a paper account (live signals, no capital), and a 5-year historical backtest using the same scoring rules applied to data the model has never seen.
+The headline validation is a 5-year out-of-sample historical backtest using the same scoring rules applied to data the model has never seen.
+A separate live shadow-trading window on a hardened paper-trading setup adds forward-looking confirmation once we stand it back up.

 Only when both pass do the weights lock for production use.
 Until then, the Empirica Score is research evidence — not an investment product.
 We share the methodology so peers can replicate it; we don't offer trading recommendations.